-21I discuss only Utah data here, because PacifiCorp's response to a broader request for CPI data by state was received by Public Counsel only on June 15.
+21I discuss only Utah data here, because PacifiCorp has not yet responded to a broader request for CPI data by state.

 22Even though PacifiCorp provided these data for seven years, it claimed in other discovery to have determined the worst-performing Utah feeders only once, for calendar year 1997 (CCS P11.41).